A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

 \subsubsection{\texttimes{\textbf{Ablation study of the TPE module}}}

-After analyzing the contribution of the DWT module to the framework's predictive accuracy, we conducted the following comparative experiment to analyze further the impact of the hyperparameter optimization method on forecasting results: \begin{itemize} \item Using Random Sampler (i.e., WCN-RS): We replaced the TPE parameter optimization method in the model with a random sampling method, which randomly selects hyperparameter values.
-The results showed a decline in predictive performance, indicating that the random sampling method could not effectively search for the optimal hyperparameter combination, thereby reducing the model's generalization performance.

-\item Using Default Parameter Combinations (i.e., WCN w/o TPE): We replaced the TPE parameter optimization method in the model with default parameter combinations.
+After analyzing the contribution of the DWT module to the framework's predictive accuracy, we conducted the following comparative experiment to analyze further the impact of the hyperparameter optimization method on forecasting results: \begin{itemize} \item \textbf{Using Random Sampler (i.e., WECN-RS):} We replaced the TPE parameter optimization method in the model with a random sampling method, which randomly selects hyperparameter values.
+The results showed a decline in predictive performance, indicating that the random sampling method could not effectively search for the optimal hyperparameter combination, thereby reducing the model's generalization performance. \item \textbf{Using Default Parameter Combinations (i.e., WECN w/o TPE):} We replaced the TPE parameter optimization method in the model with default parameter combinations.
 The results also showed a decline in forecasting performance, suggesting that the default parameter combinations could not adapt to different datasets and scenarios, limiting the model's flexibility. \end{itemize}

+To avoid restricting the analysis to the proposed model, the same TPE optimization procedure is also applied to two strong baseline models in this setting, namely FiLM and FEDformer, which show the second- and third-best performance among the compared baselines in Table~\ref{77}.

 Table \ref{77} presents the forecasting performance of the model under different hyperparameter optimization methods.
 The results show that the model achieved the lowest metric values using the TPE parameter optimization method.
 The results confirm the effectiveness of the proposed method.